Pro-Ject X1 B Turntable Reviewed

 Listening to the Pro-Ject X1 B Turntable…

-I performed my testing with the Pro-Ject X1 B turntable with both the LEAK Stereo 230 (review pending) as a phono stage and amplifier (115 watts per channel of class D power), and with the NAD C 3050 integrated amplifier and its phono stage and amplifier (100 watts per channel of new-school, class D power).
+I performed my testing with the Pro-Ject X1 B turntable with both the LEAK Stereo 230 (read the review) as a phono stage and amplifier (115 watts per channel of class D power), and with the NAD C 3050 integrated amplifier (read the review) and its phono stage and amplifier (100 watts per channel of new-school, class D power).
 With both integrated amplifiers, I was using the MartinLogan Motion XT F100 floorstanding speakers.

 One of he first tracks that I listened to was “Carpet Crawlers” from Genesis’ legendary progressive double album The Lamb Lies Down on Broadway.
 I was able to find this record used yet in superb condition, as I am developing quite a taste for classic progressive rock these days.
 When playing “Carpet Crawlers” on the Pro-Ject X1 B turntable, the track sounded notably clear and smooth.
 When I close my eyes and listen, it often feels like something of a fever dream with the opening of the track, as Tony Banks’ piano sounds almost like a harp.
 The clarity of this track really stands out when you get to the first time Peter Gabriel sings “Carpet Crawlers,” as you can clearly differentiate Gabriel’s voice from that of Phil Collins, who is layered over Gabriel.
 You can also hear Collins’ beautiful work on the drums come through on this track, particularly regarding the cymbals.
 You can hear each strike of the cymbal and, in this track, that is a massive part of the beat that he is laying down.
 It is easy to lose this level of resolution and detail on lesser, more entry-level record players, as I’ve got a host of them here at my house and the Pro-Ject X1 B was a revelation to listen to, even if it only costs a few hundred dollars more than the cheaper record players.
 You truly get what you pay for here.